 When choosing anti-virus software, look for a reputable, well-known company with a proven track record.
 Be wary of an unknown brand; it may actually be a malicious malware program that’s posing as an anti-virus product.
-It also helps to comparison shop and read reviews so that you can make an educated, informed decision.
+It also helps to comparison shop and read reviews so you can make an educated, informed decision.

 Having anti-virus software is pivotal to your computer’s security — but it’s also important for you to be proactive as well.
-Here are some ways you can optimize the effectiveness of your Internet security software.
+Here are some ways you can optimize the effectiveness of your internet security software.

 - Run system checks and updates regularly.
-Thousands of new viruses infect the Internet every day, so make sure to continually update your anti-virus program so it can detect these viruses.
+Thousands of new viruses infect the internet every day, so make sure to continually update your anti-virus program so it can detect these viruses.
 Also, be sure to run system scans as often as your program recommends.

 - Be careful about downloads.
 If a file comes from a site that doesn’t seem secure or has a history of vulnerability issues, don’t download it.

-- Anti-virus software isn’t just a convenience — it’s an absolute necessary for any PC user.
+- Anti-virus software isn’t just a convenience — it’s an absolute necessity for any PC user.
 Fortunately, by doing a bit of homework and staying proactive when it comes to security, you can find anti-virus software that will keep your computer — and your personal information — safe from malicious attacks.